 - Brown Sugar (or Maple Syrup): The best meatloaf sauces are a nice balance between sweet and tangy.

 - Onion Powder: Onion powder has such an unmissable funky flavor.
 I love it in this sauce!

 - Firstly, combine your milled flaxseed with 6 tablespoons of water and set aside to thicken.
 We'll be using this later as a vegan egg replacer.
-Preheat your oven to 200 C (400 F).
+Preheat your oven to 400 F (200 C).

 - Wash your lentils in a sieve, and put them in a medium size saucepan with 1 liter (4 cups) of vegetable stock.

-- Bring the lentils and stock to a hard boil, and then reduce the heat to a gentle simmer.
+- Bring your lentils and stock to a hard boil, and then reduce the heat to a gentle simmer.
 Simmer them over low heat for about 20 minutes, or until all of the water is gone.
 It's important that the water has evaporated.
 If there's excess, drain it off, but aim to have most of the water removed in the boiling process.
-Cooking your lentils properly will ensure that your vegan lentil loaf comes out with the perfect texture, not soggy or mushy.
+Cooking your lentils properly will ensure that your vegan meatloaf comes out with the perfect texture, not soggy or mushy.

 - Now, while the lentils are simmering away, begin chopping the onion, carrots and celery.
 You need to dice the veg finely, or your lentil loaf won't hold together properly.
 You can use a food processor or simply chop it with a sharp knife.